Music theory: Consonance and dissonance

 Consonance and dissonance are subjective qualities of the sonority of intervals that vary widely in different cultures and over the ages.
-Consonance (or concord) is the quality of an interval or chord that seems stable and complete in itself.
-Dissonance (or discord) is the opposite in that it feels incomplete and "wants to" resolve to a consonant interval.
-Dissonant intervals seem to clash.
-Consonant intervals seem to sound comfortable together.
-Commonly, perfect fourths, fifths, and octaves and all major and minor thirds and sixths are considered consonant.
-All others are dissonant to a greater or lesser degree.
+Consonance (or concord) is a feeling that an interval or chord is stable, harmonious, or complete.
+While dissonance (or discord) is a feeling that the interval or chords are incomplete, clashing, or unresolved.
+In western music theory, perfect fourths, fifths, and octaves and all major and minor thirds and sixths are considered consonant, while other intervals are considered dissonant to a greater or lesser degree.

 Context and many other aspects can affect apparent dissonance and consonance.
 For example, in a Debussy prelude, a major second may sound stable and consonant, while the same interval may sound dissonant in a Bach fugue.
 In the Common practice era, the perfect fourth is considered dissonant when not supported by a lower third or fifth.
-Since the early 20th century, Arnold Schoenberg's concept of "emancipated" dissonance, in which traditionally dissonant intervals can be treated as "higher," more remote consonances, has become more widely accepted.
+Since the early 20th century, Arnold Schoenberg's concept of "emancipated" dissonance, in which traditionally dissonant intervals can be treated as "higher", more remote consonances, has become more widely accepted.